Sean Sagar

-Life and career
+Early life

-Sean Sagar was born and raised in London, England.
+Sean Sagar was born and raised in East London, England.
 He is of Jamaican and Guyanese descent.
 Sagar's older brother, Nick, is also an actor.
+One of his childhood friends is the rapper and actor Plan B.

+Career

 Sagar made his film debut appearing in the 2012 crime drama Ill Manors directed by Plan B. As a model, Sagar worked with brands such as Hugo Boss, Topman, Theory, Paul Smith, Fenwick, Everlast and Adidas.
 On television, Sagar appeared in Casualty, Top Boy, Trollied and Just a Couple.
 From 2016 to 2020, he starred in the BBC One military drama series, Our Girl.
 In 2019, he appeared in the musical film Blue Story and had a minor role in the crime film, The Gentlemen.
 From 2021 to 2022, he had the recurring role of Marco in the Netflix teen drama series, Fate: The Winx Saga.

 In 2023, Sagar starred in the action film Guy Ritchie's The Covenant.
 Later that year, Sagar made his American television debut starring during the sixth season of the BET comedy-drama series, Sistas.
 He was replaced by Devin Way for season 7.
 Later in 2023, Sagar began starring in the Paramount+ series, NCIS: Sydney.
 In 2024, he starred in the erotic thriller film, Mea Culpa, by Tyler Perry.

+On stage, Sagar was in the stage adaptation of The Loneliness of the Long-Distance Runner (York Theatre Royal and UK tour, 2012) as well as a modern adaptation of Antigone (Derby Theatre and UK tour, 2014-15), both written by Roy Williams and produced by Pilot Theatre.